ECFMG/salesforce-unlocked-packages-guide/lifecycle-guidance/git-strategy.md

 #### Development Flow: Can be merged with below??
 (Dhaval Tested this flow)

-1. developer creates package
+1. developer creates a package (One time setup)
-2. developer creates version & updates .sh with stable version cd/packagingDeployment.sh package MyScratchOrg
+2. developer creates version & updates .sh with stable version
+`$ cd/packagingDeployment.sh package MyScratchOrg`
 3. commits to develop branch
-4. pushes to package branch (git checkout Package, git merge Develop & push)
+4. pushes to package branch
+`$ git checkout Package`
+`$ git merge Develop`
+`$ git push`
 5. package branch build is picked up
 6. waiting for QA to approve and goes to QA
 7. qa approves, build deploys in QA org
 8. qa completes testing
 9. qa gives a final go
-10. a tag is created in pakage branch by a technical person in package branch git tag -a UAT-v0.1.0.9 -m "This is the latest UAT version" git push --tags
+10. a tag is created in pakage branch by a technical person in package branch after a final review
+    `$ git tag -a UAT-v0.1.0.9 -m "This is the latest UAT version"`
+    `$ git push --tags`
-11. technical person also approves the deployment approval email
+11. a technical person also approves the deployment approval email
 12. goes to uat
-13. another technical person creates a pull request to master
+13. App development manager creates a pull request to master
-14. Release manager approves pull request as well as deployment request
+14. App development manager approves pull request as well as approves deployment request
-15. Release manager creates a tag is in master branch for the prod release git tag -a Prod-v0.1.0.9 -m "This is the latest Production version" git push --tags
+15. App manager creates a tag is in master branch for the prod release
+`git tag -a Prod-v0.1.0.9 -m "This is the latest Production version"`
+`git push --tags`
 16. CD deploys the package goes to prod

 #### Sample Feature Development Flow: